SwiftyBridges/SwiftyBridgesVapor/README.md

     - Variadic parameters
     - `async`
 - All errors thrown by API methods are currently converted to `HTTPError` on the client
 - Running code generation as part of the server code compilation is currently not supported.
-This will hopefully change when [package plugins](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) land in Swift 5.6.
+This will hopefully change when [Package Plugins](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) land in Swift 5.6.

 If any of these limitations is bothering you, please get in touch.